-All consultations with our cervical cancer solicitors are completely confidential and we will work with you to clarify the legal processes and determine your rights in the matter.
-If you feel that you have been the victim of cervical cancer medical negligence, contact us today for an absolutely risk-free, comprehensive consultation with one of our experienced solicitors.
+All consultations with our cervical cancer medical negligence solicitors are completely confidential and we will work with you to clarify the legal processes and determine your rights.
+If you feel that you have been the victim of cervical cancer medical negligence, contact us today for a risk-free, comprehensive consultation with one of our experienced solicitors.

 Major medical advancements have made cervical cancer one of the most preventable forms of cancer, as pap smears and pelvic examinations are often able to detect pre-cancerous growths or changes during a womans routine gynaecological appointment.
 These tests need to be done correctly, however, and interpreted by a qualified healthcare provider in order for problems to be addressed.
 An improper or delayed diagnosis, or other lapse in treatment such as a loss of records, dismissal of symptoms, misreading of tests or improper testing procedures can hinder a possible recovery and cure.
 Failure to properly address these issues by a healthcare provider may amount to medical negligence.
 If you think that your condition has worsened as a result of medical negligence, contact our cervical cancer solicitors for advice at no cost.

 The most common symptoms of cervical cancer include bleeding and an unpleasant discharge between periods and after sexual intercourse.
 Post menopausal women may notice new bleeding after an absence for a long period of time.
 Apart from cancer of the cervix there are many other medical conditions that can cause these symptoms which of itself lends this condition to the possibility of cervical cancer misdiagnosis amounting to medical negligence.

 Cervical cancer diagnosis involves an initial smear test which if positive may be followed by further examination using the following techniques all of which require subjective human interpretation that can lead to cervical cancer misdiagnosis :-

 Colposcopy is a visual microscopic examination of cervix